Tineke Brunfaut supervises 7 postgraduate research students. Some of the students have produced research profiles, these are listed below:

 My main research interests are language testing, and reading and listening in a foreign language (in particular in an academic context).
-I am currently working on research using eye tracking to look into reading task completion processes and research on diagnosing second and foreign language proficiency.
-Recently completed work includes a project on standard setting and research on the relationships between text characteristics of task input, knowledge of response options, L2 proficiency, working memory capacity and task difficulty in L2 listening assessment (see Brunfaut and Revesz, 2015; Revesz and Brunfaut, 2013).
+I am currently working on research using eye tracking to look into reading task completion processes and research on diagnosing second and foreign language proficiency (see Harding, Alderson and Brunfaut, 2015; Alderson, Brunfaut and Harding, 2014).
+Recently completed work includes a project on standard setting (see Brunfaut and Harding, 2014) and research on the relationships between text characteristics of task input, knowledge of response options, L2 proficiency, working memory capacity and task difficulty in L2 listening assessment (see Brunfaut and Revesz, 2015; Revesz and Brunfaut, 2013).
 Past research dealt with the impact of linguistic, metacognitive and affective factors on students' academic reading proficiency in L1 and FL.
 Previous work also includes language test development and research in developing countries.

 I am especially interested in supervising PhD students in the areas of language testing (in particular, testing reading, testing listening, and testing for academic purposes) and reading research (in particular, reading in a foreign language and academic reading).
 My present and former PhD students' topics relate to testing reading (item difficulty and processing, test specifications, washback), integrated tasks (reading-to-write, listening-to-write, listening-to-speak), Language in Use tasks, and academic listening needs.

 (for a more extensive list, see the 'Publications' tab)

 Brunfaut, T., & Revesz, A. (2015).
 The role of task and listener characteristics in second language listening.
 TESOL Quarterly, 49(1), 141-168. doi: 10.1002/tesq.168 [FREE ACCESS]